marzin89/gulp-automation/README.md

 to the _pub_ folder.
 It will also update the browser window.

 #### jsTask
-This task will concatenate, minify and copy the concatenated JS file in the _src_ folder to the _pub_ folder.
+This task will concatenate, transpile (if necessary), minify and copy the concatenated JS file in the _src_ folder to the _pub_ folder.

 #### imageTask
 This task will compress and copy all images in the _src_ folder to the